 First, prepare all of the ingredients ready to go.
 Thinly slice the onions.
 And start cooking whatever you’re going to serve your beef with.
 I love it with french fries, mashed potato or rice.

 The preparation of the beef is of ultimate importance here.
 Cut the beef into thin strips in the opposite direction to the natural muscle fibres.
-Season and sprinkle a tbsp of flour all over.
+Season and sprinkle a tablespoon of flour all over.
 Set aside.

 Melt the butter in a large frying pan.
 Add the onion and saute for 5 minutes.
 Increase the heat to high and tip in the beef strips.
 Stirring, flash fry them for 1-2 minutes until just browned all over.
 Then add the wine and boil vigorously for a minute or so, until reduced by half.